Abhejay/NLP__Portfolio/README.md

 # NLP_Portfolio
 Abhejay's Natural Language Processing Portfolio

+Natural Language Processing is an extremely interesting field with a lot of relevant work and research.
+It allows you to apply technologies at the interesection of linguistics and computer science.
+With the release of technologies like ChatGPT, working and understanding the underlying technologies in this field is very important.
+As I enter graduate school, I am going to pursue learning more deep learning technologies and possibly publishing more research in the field of NLP.

+## Soft Skills

+In order to finish the larger projects in the portfolio such as the WebCrawler and Chatbot required a lot of time management due to how the work was set up.
+Typically these larger projects took around 10-15 hours to complete with a lot of learning and applying.
+Some assignments were completed individually while others with a team.
+While working individually, it was easier to schedule but it meant that I had to do more work.
+Whereas when working in a team, the scheduling and dividing the work needed more effort but the overrall workload was less.

 ## Portfolio Assignment 0

 This assignment provides an overview on what is Natural Language Processing (NLP).